pianobooster/PianoBooster/doc/download.md

 the "Microsoft GS Wavetable software synthesizer" that comes with Windows introduces an unacceptable delay (latency) between pressing a note and hearing the sound.
 For this reason the use of "Microsoft GS Wavetable software synthesizer" is not recommend.
-Please see the forum section of this website for possible solutions.
+Please see the forum section for possible solutions.

 ## MIDI files